 What If I Will Be Taking Courses At Another Institution During The Semester I Plan To Graduate?

-If you are taking classes at another institution you must provide the Registrar’s Office with an official transcript.
+If you are planning on enrolling in classes at another institution during your semester of graduation, you must have an approved Transient Student Request Form on file with the Registrar’s Office.
+You must also provide proof you are enrolled in the class or classes to the Registrar’s Office.
+Upon completion, you must provide the Registrar’s Office with an official transcript.
 It is your responsibility to make sure the transcript is received within 1 month of the graduation date (for example, Graduation Date is May 10th, transcript would have to arrive by June 10th) for your graduation status to become official.

 What If I Encounter Problems?